U.K. Professional Clients

 Financial services companies have jumped on the LLP bandwagon, especially with fund management ventures.
 The LLP's flexibility allows for close or loose management, and accounts for the differing earnings and bonus schemes that can skew various partners' earnings radically.

 UK LLP registration has also proved popular with commercial property developers as partnerships can come together on a loose basis to pool resources for a particular investment.
 With an LLP individual members are free to come and go without the need to restructure the business officially, which allows for casual allegiances to form for short periods without generating huge amounts of paperwork.

 An LLP can borrow against its assets a construction partnership could even use a development property in progress to secure a loan without the members being individually liable.
 As long as two designated members remain constant, the LLP can change its membership, as it needs.
 The burden of liability for filing accounts and for proper practice lies with the designated members, too, so other members of the LLP are relatively protected.
-There is not even a legal requirement for an LLP agreement, although Coddan Ltd company formations agent still recommends a clear written contract to ensure that a dispute later on can be dealt with effectively.
+There is not even a legal requirement for an LLP agreement, although Coddan company formations expert still recommends a clear written contract to ensure that a dispute later on can be dealt with effectively.

 Non-profit companies, and non-for profit organisations like museums and galleries have found the advantages of an LLP, too; when they want to establish the joint venture with an outside body or private individual.
 Any profits from this arrangement go to the members who then pay tax, effectively, as sole traders.